TYPES OF CASINOS IN ILLINOIS

 TOP THINGS TO DO IN ILLINOIS

-Illinois is at the heart of the United States and it is also known as the state of firsts as it is the state where the first skyscraper was erected.
-Throughout the state, you are going to find lots of magnificent things that you can try out from exploring the prehistoric Indian settlement to visiting the serene Anderson Japanese Gardens.
+Illinois is located in the heartland of the United States.
+Throughout the state, you are going to find many places to visit, from exploring prehistoric Indian settlements to visiting the serene Anderson Japanese Gardens.
 Some of the best things to do in Illinois are listed below.

-Enjoy mind-blowing views of the state from above
+Enjoy breathtaking views of the state from a Skyscraper

-You are going to enjoy mind-blowing views where you will get to see about 50 miles over four states and Lake Michigan just from the top of the Willis Tower Skydeck.
-The Skydeck can be found at 1,353 feet above the ground and it also features The Ledge’s glass floor that extends from the side of the building if you want to try out a more thrilling experience.
-Another great place that you can go if you want to see the city from above is the 360 Chicago which can be found in the John Hancock Building.
-You can try out the glass-walled observation deck or enjoy mind-blowing views from the Tilt which is a glass enclosure that tips you out for a look down at 1000 feet.
+You are going to enjoy spectacular views where you can see about 50 miles over four states and Lake Michigan just from the top of the Willis Tower Skydeck.
+The Skydeck is located 1,353 feet above the ground and it features The Ledge, which is a glass floor that extends outward from the side of the building.
+Be sure to check it out if you are searching for a more thrilling experience.
+Another great place you can go if you want to see the city from above is 360 Chicago which can be found in the John Hancock Building.
+You can try out the glass-walled observation deck or enjoy amazing views from the Tilt which is a glass enclosure that tips you out for a look down from 1,000 feet above street level.

-Go sightseeing at Abraham Lincoln Presidential Library and Museum
+Get educated at the Abraham Lincoln Presidential Library and Museum

 Have fun at Millennium Park & Cloud Gate

-This park stretches for about six miles along the shore of Lake Michigan and it is regarded to be the biggest park in the city.
+This Chicago park stretches for about six miles along the shore of Lake Michigan and it is the biggest park in the city.
 The highlight of the park is the Lincoln Park Zoo also known to be among the oldest of its kind in the country.
-The zoo houses a plethora of mammals, reptiles, amphibians, and birds.
-Some of the animals that you will find here are African lions, lemurs, red panda, two-toed sloths, and polar bears.
-You should also make sure you visit the Lincoln Park Conservatory where you will get to discover exotic tropical plants in four huge greenhouses like ferns, orchids, and palms.
-Some of the other attractions at the park are Chicago History Museum, beach, Peggy Notebaert Nature Museum, etc.
+The zoo houses many mammals, reptiles, amphibians, and birds.
+Some of the animals that you will find here are African lions, lemurs, red pandas, two-toed sloths, and polar bears.
+You should also make sure to visit the Lincoln Park Conservatory where you can discover exotic tropical plants in four huge greenhouses including ferns, orchids, and palms.
+Some of the other attractions at the park are the Chicago History Museum, a beach, and the Peggy Notebaert Nature Museum.

 Go sightseeing at Dana-Thomas House

-This house was built by Frank Lloyd Wright in 1902 and it represents one of his early, large scale Prairie styled houses.
-The best thing is that the house is still well preserved till today and it can be found in Springfield.
-This 35 room structure is now a house museum and you can explore the building with guided tours.
-The highlight of the building is the glass doors and windows.
+This house was built by Frank Lloyd Wright in 1902 and represents one of his early, large scale Prairie-styled houses.
+It is well preserved and can be found in Springfield.
+This 35-room, 12,000-square-foot structure is now a museum and you can explore it by taking a guided tour.
+The highlight of the building is its original Wright art-glass doors and windows.

 Explore Starved Rock State Park

 This park is located southwest of Chicago on the Illinois River and it is popularly known for its magnificent canyons and waterfalls.
-There is a plethora of hiking trails that you can explore to some of the most scenic areas, you can also go on a guided hike which is a great educational hiking experience.
-You should also make sure you visit the Starved Rock which offers numerous recreational opportunities like horseback riding, fishing and boating on the river, camping, picnicking, and winter sports.
+There are over 13 miles of hiking trails that you can explore to get to some of its more scenic areas.
+You can also go on a guided hike which is a great experience.
+The wilderness area offers numerous recreational opportunities including horseback riding, fishing and boating on the river, camping, picnicking, and winter sports.